 As unpleasant as acute stress (stress from one or more discreet situations) chronic stress is the killer.
 This is because with chronic stress the sympathetic system never manages to relax and recover.
 It may be due to the inability to recover from one particular stressor, or more commonly because the person conceives ongoing ‘dangerous’ situations.
 These leaves people chronically stressed, which means that to one degree or another they are almost always in flight or fight mode.

-Often in these situations the body literally burns itself out.
+Often in these situations, the body literally burns itself out.
 Also, because the immune system is suppressed during a stress response ongoing stress often leads to illness.
-Chronic stress can bring on or worsen illnesses such as adrenal fatigue, cancer, cardiovascular problems, asthma, diabetes, Alzheimer’s, chronic fatigue syndrome, headaches, and accelerated aging.
+Chronic stress can bring on or worsen illnesses such as adrenal fatigue, cancer, cardiovascular problems, asthma, diabetes, Alzheimer’s, chronic fatigue syndrome, headaches, and accelerated ageing.
 This tends to translate not only into earlier mortality but also more years of disability before death.

 Stress is cumulative, so we will examine ways to reduce the small, ongoing stressors that we all struggle with.
 We will examine this within a cognitive behavioural framework, meaning that we will take a look at how to alter cognitions (thoughts and beliefs), behaviours, emotions and physiological / neurochemical responses.
 We will also look at ways to balance our lives better and adopt a stress resistant lifestyle!